Anti-Bribery And Corruption Policy

 - Achievement of the Group’s pre-set performance objectives based on qualitative and quantitative measures which form part of the Key Performance Indicators for the Group CEO.

 Insider dealing or trading is defined as the purchase or sale of the Company’s securities affected by or on behalf of a person with knowledge of relevant but non-public material information regarding the Company.
 The Insider Dealing Policy aims to prevent insider dealing of securities, to ensure transparency and fairness in dealing with all stakeholders of the Group, and to maintain the confidentiality of price sensitive information.
-The policy sets out the definitions of “securities”, “information”, “insider”; the prohibitions under the Capital Markets and Services Act, 2007; and the reporting and disclosure requirements for all Directors, senior management and employees of the Group with regard to their dealings in securities, if deemed necessary.
+The policy sets out the definition of “securities”, “information”, “insider”; the prohibitions under the Capital Markets and Services Act, 2007; and the reporting and disclosure requirements for all Directors, senior management and employees of the Group with regard to their dealings in securities, if deemed necessary.

 As a public listed company, Paramount is committed to providing accurate, timely, consistent and fair disclosure of corporate information to enable investors to make informed decisions and orderly market decisions.
 To this end, the Board has adopted an Investor Relations Policy (IRP) with the following objectives: